 Don’t worry, it happens even to the most experienced of us.

-Six reasons why you might see a drop in Google Ads performance
+6 reasons for a drop in Google Ads performance

 There are many reasons why your Google Ads performance might drop.
-Some of these are outside factors, but many are items you control and adjust yourself.
+Some are outside factors, but others you control and adjust yourself.

-- Your Ad Rank & Quality Score dropped
+1. Your Ad Rank and Quality Score dropped

-1. Your Ad Rank & Quality Score dropped
+1. Your Ad Rank and Quality Score dropped

 To counter a drop in Google Ad performance, look for any changes in your Ad Rank and Quality Score.
 Then, assess why those changes happened.